This section provides information about applying to Olympic College, financial aid, assessment testing, the advising process, registration, and more.

 Current & Former Students

-If you have not attended the previous four quarters, contact the Welcome Center.
+If you have not attended the previous four terms, contact the Welcome Center.

 Pay your Tuition and Fees

-Payment is due ten business days before the start of the quarter.
+Payment is due by the first day of the term.
 If registering after this date, payment is due within 48-hours of registering.

 - 18 years of age or older, or